BANFF, AB June 27, 3:45 p.m.

 There are several ways to donate:

-• The Club will accept donations at the Canada Day breakfast in Canmore at Centennial Park.
-There will also be opportunities to make financial donations at Canada Day in Banff.
+• The Club will accept donations at the Canada Day breakfast in Canmore at Centennial Park and whenever possible at other events in the Bow Valley.

 • Bow Valley Credit Union will accept your donations.